 When it comes to running payroll, there are a lot of terms you need to be familiar with.
 One that you need to know like the back of your hand is gross wages.
 But, what are gross wages?
 And, how do you calculate them for your employees’ checks?
 We’ve got the answers to these questions and more (just keep reading!).

-Gross wages are the total amount you pay an employee before you withhold taxes and other deductions.
-Because of payroll withholdings, an employee’s take-home pay can be significantly less than their gross wages.
+Gross wages, or gross pay, are the total amount you pay an employee before you withhold taxes and other deductions.

 How to calculate gross pay

 How you calculate gross rate of pay varies depending on if your employee is hourly or salaried.
 Learn how to calculate gross pay for your employees below.

 Keep in mind that if you use payroll software, the software does the gross pay calculations for you for both hourly and salaried employees.

 For salaried employees, start with an employee’s annual salary to calculate gross wages.
 Then, divide the annual gross wages by the number of pay periods in a year to find their gross pay for each period.

 Here’s a breakdown of the number of pay periods per year for each common frequency:

 - Monthly: 12

 To find a salaried employee’s gross pay, use the following formula: